kwerenta/joker-poker/README.md

 1. Clone the repository

-2. In order to generate Makefile inside `build` directory, just enter at the command line:
+2. Then generate Makefile inside `build` directory, to do this just enter at the command line:

    ```sh
    psp-cmake -B build